wiredviews/angular-version-builder/README.md

    Where _[relevant-project]_ is the project to which you've added the target

 ## Options

+Both of these values are relative to the workspace root

 - `tsOutputPath` - path to the typescript module containing your application version which you can import into your application to be deployed with it
 - `jsonOutputPath` - path to the json file that contains the your application version that is deployed on the server